What is osteosarcoma?

 - whether the cancer has spread to other areas of the body; and,

-Because of improvements in chemotherapy and surgery, more children are achieving better results from treatment, experiencing full recovery, and living longer.
+Because of improvements in chemotherapy, surgery, radiation, and control of side effects, more children are achieving better results from treatment, experiencing full recovery, and living longer.

 When should I call my child’s doctor?

-Call your child’s doctor if he or she has persistent bone pain, tenderness, or swelling.
+Call your child’s doctor if your child has persistent bone pain, tenderness, or swelling.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.